defenseunicorns/uds-cli/README.md

 ## Scan

 > [!NOTE]
-> Scan is an ALPHA feature
+> Scan is an ALPHA feature.
+> Trivy is a prerequisite for scanning container images and filesystem for vulnerabilities.
+You can find more information and installation instructions at [Trivy's official documentation](https://aquasecurity.github.io/trivy).

 The `scan` command is used to scan a Zarf package for vulnerabilities and generate a report.
 This command is currently in ALPHA.